While cell-free DNA is our business, it’s patients who power our purpose

 General Manager, Organ Health

-Bernie Tobin is responsible for strategy and execution for Natera’s organ health products.
-Mr. Tobin is a 25-year veteran of the healthcare industry with his most recent role serving as President of Crescendo Bioscience, a wholly-owned subsidiary of Myriad Genetics.
+Bernie Tobin, MBA, is responsible for strategy and execution for Natera’s organ health products.
+Tobin is a >25-year veteran of the healthcare industry.
+Before joining Natera, he served as president of Crescendo Bioscience, a wholly owned subsidiary of Myriad Genetics.
 Crescendo focused on using proteomics to deliver precision medicine to patients with autoimmune disorders.

-Previously, Mr. Tobin held several senior-level positions at Amgen including General Manager of both the Netherlands and Brazil and Global Head of Commercial Excellence.
+Previously, Tobin held several senior-level positions at Amgen, including general manager of both the Netherlands and Brazil, and global head of commercial excellence.
 In addition, he led the global integration of a business development acquisition in over 100 countries.
-Prior to that, Mr. Tobin held a variety of leadership roles in the commercial organization at Eli Lilly and Co.
-He received his B.S. degree in Public Service and Administration from Iowa State University and his M.B.A. from the Fuqua School of Business, Duke University.
+Prior to that, Tobin held a variety of leadership roles in the commercial organization at Eli Lilly and Company.